On September 5, 2025, Vietnam’s Ministry of Industry and

-Trade (MOIT) has opened consultation on a draft Government Decree that will
+Trade (MOIT) opened a public consultation on a draft Government Decree that will

-by MOIT’s Chemicals Agency as the “backbone” for implementation—details state
+by the MOIT’s Chemicals Agency as the “backbone” for implementation, the draf Decree outlines state

 management of chemical activities and control of hazardous chemicals in